AdaCore/lsif-ada/documentation/README.md

 The LSIF Indexer supports the following command line switches:

  * -P/--project             Path to project files
  * -X                       Scenario variable
+ * --workspace-root=<path>  Path to the root directory of the workspace

 Project file attributes